Distributed routing and media networks will change the way content is moved within a facility.

 Over time, auto-sensing capabilities were implemented, and SDI routers became SD/HD-agnostic.
-As broadcasters demanded more versatility, router I/O cards became available to support ASI, SMPTE 310 and SDTI.
+Router I/O cards became available to support ASI, SMPTE 310 and SDTI.

 SDI speeds continue to increase.
 1080p60 has spawned 3Gb/s standards.
 Vendors have addressed the 3Gb/s requirement by exploiting the modular design of their routing systems.
 Existing routers with backplane and connection schemes capable of supporting 3 Gb/s bandwidth can be upgraded by replacing input, output and cross-point circuit boards in existing frames.